rtahmasbi/FirewallX/README.md

 For an advanced firewall you need ~ 700 packages.

+I will add the codes and log files here soon. (todo)

 ### booting
 One of the challenging part was to boot the hardware with my new Linux distribution.